Entangled sensor-networks for dark-matter searches: Discussions and Conclusions

 In this work, we propose a compact, entangled sensor-network to accelerate the search for ultra-light, bosonic dark-matter particles.
 By coherently combining the signals from each sensor in the network, the sensor-network enjoys a $\sim M^2$ scaling of the scan-rate versus the number of sensors $M$, compared to $\sim M$ scaling for an independent set of sensors (imposed by the law of large numbers).
-By utilizing entanglement between the sensors--- generated by splitting and distributing a single squeezed-vacuum, the sensors further enjoy a boosted scan-rate from squeezing (scaling as $\sim M^2G$ in the high-squeezing limit, where $G$ is the gain of the squeezed-vacuum).
-We would like to point out that one can also realize the same performance by having individual squeezing at each cavity, however, at the cost of requiring $M$ squeezers for the $M$ sensors.
-On the other hand, our proposed distributed sensing scheme achieves the same performance only utilizing a single squeezer, at the cost of requiring tunable, passive couplings between the cavities.
-Furthermore, our results may be immediately pertinent to multiple-cell haloscopes searching for DM in higher mass regions \cite{jeong2018concept,jeong2020prl}.
+By utilizing entanglement between the sensors, generated by splitting and distributing a single squeezed-vacuum, the sensors further enjoy a boosted scan-rate from squeezing---scaling as $\sim M^2G$ in the high-squeezing limit, where $G$ is the gain of the squeezed-vacuum.

+Our results may be immediately pertinent to multiple-cell haloscopes searching for DM in higher mass regions \cite{jeong2018concept,jeong2020prl}.
 Squeezing can be properly distributed to the multiple-cells in the cavity, and the output amplitudes can be coherently combined to surpass the quantum-limited search in such setups, as discussed in our paper.
+Another fascinating possibility is application of our techniques to the next generation of experiments with the ADMX collaboration's 4-cavity array~\cite{sikivie2020search}.
+Importantly, our DQS proposal will only add extra \emph{extrinsic} complexity to the setup, as a single squeezed vacuum can be externally prepared (along the same lines as in the recent HAYSTAC experiment~\cite{backes2021}) and then routed (via a passive linear network, $\bm W^\prime$) to the cavities in the array.
+The 4-cavity array can thus, in principle, obtain a quantum enhancement atop of the benefit from coherently combining the signals at the amplitude level, as we show in this work.

+We point out that one can also realize the same performance as our DQS scheme by, instead, injecting independent squeezed vacua into each cavity---thus requiring $M$ squeezers for the $M$ cavities.
+This further demands phase-locking of the individual squeezers to assure that the squeezed quadratures are aligned.
+On the other hand, our proposed DQS scheme achieves equivalent performance with only a \emph{single} squeezer, at the cost of an additional passive linear network (i.e., $\bm W^\prime$) which routes the ingoing microwave fields to the cavities.
+This resource reduction, from $M$ squeezers in the former to 1 squeezer in the latter, ultimately originates from the quantum correlations of the noises between microwave fields.
+Our proposal thus serves as an intriguing application of quantum entanglement towards probing fundamental physics (and towards quantum-enhanced broadband sensing with multiple cavity receivers, in general).